joeodx/AZURE_cloud/High_avaliabilty_scalabilty/README.md

 ************************

-1. Stop one of your isntances then run it again.
+1. Stop one of your instances then run it again.
 Due to the app not being able to run the script your instance should have a health state of unhealthy like below :

 ![](/images/unhealthy.jpg)